theNewDynamic/oregonsadventurecoast.com/content/sitepages/dining-options-for-take-out-curbside-and-delivery.md

 [**Zen Authentic Thai and Sushi Bar**](https://zenthaisushi.com/) - Take-out only of their full menu

-**FAST FOOD** - all fast food with drive through windows are open for pick up though the drive through only.
+**FAST FOOD and DRIVE THROUGH COFFEE SHOPS** - all fast food and coffee shops with drive through windows are open for pick up though the drive through only.

 #### Restaurants Temporarily Closing until the restrictions on seated dining are lifted: (we will update these as information is provided)